marchoeppner/eutaxpro/docs/usage.md

 Available options:

-- par64_illumina
+- par64_illumina (German BVL L00.00-184)

-Alternatively, you can specify your own primers.
+Alternatively, you can specify your own primers as described in the following.

-### `--primers primers.fasta` [ default = null ]
+### `--primers primers.txt` [ default = null ]

 If you wish to use a set of primers not already configured for this pipeline, you can provide it with this option.
-You will also have to specify which gene this primer set is targetting using the `--gene` option.
+You will also have to specify which mitochondrial gene this primer set is targeting using the `--gene` option described elsewhere.

-The fasta file should contain only the PCR primer sequences, which will be used as [anchored](https://cutadapt.readthedocs.io/en/stable/guide.html#anchored-5adapters) 5' primers in cutadap for forward and reverse reads.
+This text file will be read by [Ptrimmer](https://pubmed.ncbi.nlm.nih.gov/31077131/) to remove PCR primers from the adapter-clipped reads.
+Please see the Ptrimmer [documentation](https://github.com/DMU-lilab/pTrimmer) on how to create such a config file or look at the [example](../assets/ptrimmer/par64_illumina.txt) included with this pipeline.

+### `--gene` [default = null]

+If you do not use a pre-configured primer set, you will also need to tell the pipeline which mitochondrial gene you are targeting.
+Available options are:

+- srrna
+- lrrna
+- co1
+- cytb

 ### `--run_name Fubar` [default = null]